0xChibuikem/health-inc/README.md

-# Health Insurance Smart Contract
+# Health Inc Smart Contract
 A decentralized Clarity-based smart contract to verify health insurance coverage, automate claims processing, and manage insurance plans.
 This project aims to reduce administrative costs and prevent fraud in the health insurance industry by using blockchain technology for transparency and automation.

 Features